oemof/oemof-tabular/README.rst

 We are currently using features which haven't made it to a proper `oemof` release yet.
-This means that you have to install `oemof.tabular` from source, since `pip` `doesn't allow`_ packages on `PyPI` to have dependencies which are not hosted on PyPI:
+This means that you have to install `oemof.tabular` from source, since `pip` `doesn't allow`_ packages on `PyPI` to have dependencies which are not hosted on `PyPI`:

 ::